AkkarinForest/Haskell-Workshop/intro-1/README.md

 </details>
 </br>

-What if you want to pass the result of a function as an argument?
+What if you want to pass the result of a method as an argument?

 ```ruby
 def sum(a, b)